zachjxyz/ZachJxyz/README.md

 # Hey ☕️
 <div align="justify">
 Lover of coffee and books, I'm a marketer and full-stack developer.
 Both reflect my two core drivers: Psychology and Technology.
 These disciplines enable me to understand the value of a business and how to bring it to life.
 Software will continue to blur the lines between people and computers.
-This intersection of skills allow me to create that future.
+My combination of skills allow me to create that future.
 <br />
 <br />
 <strong>I'm open to work.
 Feel free to contact me below:</strong>